-- This feature allows extension settings to be switched between PT and PT, SLT and SLT, or PT and SLT.
-Moving between tenants is also possible. - Incoming calls to your extension will reach you at your new location. - An extension personal identification number (PIN) is required to use this feature. (\rightarrow 1.5.6 Extension PIN (Personal Identification Number)) - If a DSS Console is connected to a PT and the DSS Console is continuously used with the PT after the Walking Extension has been performed, the new extension number of the PT must be assigned as the paired extension through system programming. - If the Walking Extension feature is performed at the same time that the target extension is being programmed by PC, the Walking Extension feature may not work properly. (\rightarrow 1.13.6 PC Programming)
+- This feature allows extension settings to be switched between PTs and SLTs.
+Moving between tenants is also possible. - Incoming calls to your extension will reach you at your new location. - An extension personal identification number (PIN) is required to use this feature. (→ 1.5.6 Extension PIN (Personal Identification Number)) - If a DSS Console is connected to a PT and the DSS Console is continuously used with the PT after the Walking Extension has been performed, the new extension number of the PT must be assigned as the paired extension through system programming. - If the Walking Extension feature is performed at the same time that the target extension is being programmed by PC, the Walking Extension feature may not work properly. (→ 1.13.5 PC Programming)